ChimeHQ/TextViewPlus/README.md

 **Attributed Strings**

-Programmtic modification of the underlying attributed string in the NSTextStorage, with support for delegate callbacks and undo.
+Programmtic modification of the underlying attributed string in the `NSTextStorage`, with support for delegate callbacks and undo.

 ```swift
 func replaceCharacters(in range: NSRange, with attributedString: NSAttributedString)